Azure-Samples/apptemplates-microservices-spring-app-on-AzureSpringApps/README.md

 mv .env-sample .env
 ```

-Open .env with your text editor and update PROJECT_NAME, SUBSCRIPTION, SP_NAME, MY_UPN at least and REGION optionally only if neccessary.
+Open .env with your text editor and update PROJECT_NAME, SUBSCRIPTION, SP_NAME, MY_UPN at least and REGION optionally only if necessary.
 PROJECT_NAME is prefix for all resources to be created.
 SUBSCRIPTION is your Azure Subscription ID, SP_NAME is Service Principal name to be created, MY_UPN is your Azure login id in email address format

 ```yaml
 PROJECT_NAME=[your project name, to give names to all resoures]